microsoft/fast/packages/fast-web-utilities/README.md

 ```

 #### classNames
+A utility for merging class names into a single string.
+It can accept any number arguments which can be any of the following:
+- string
+- function that returns a string
-A utility for merging class names into a single string conditionally.
-Accepts any number of strings, functions that return strings and two index arrays where the first index is a string or function that returns a string, and the second index is a boolean.
+- tuple with the first index being a string or function that returns a string, and the second index being a boolean that when true adds the first index string value to the returned class names

 ```
 import { classNames } from "@microsoft/fast-web-utilities";